acflippo/bayesian/README.md

 Thanks to Ravin Kumar for his enthusiastic attitude towards causual inferencing.
 Check out his book with his co-authors: https://bayesiancomputationbook.com/welcome.html

-And, the text book that inspired us all: https://mixtape.scunning.com/ and https://github.com/scunning1975/mixtape
+And, one of many text books that inspired me is here: https://mixtape.scunning.com/ and https://github.com/scunning1975/mixtape